-The data from the third-party data provider is integrated directly into the Investment Manager's systems via the Application Programming Interface (API), which enables the Investment Manager to retrieve stock and index data programmatically without the operational risk which might arise as a result of human intervention.
+The data from the third-party data provider is integrated directly into the Investment Manager's systems via the Application Programming Interface (API), which enables the Investment d) Proportion of data that are estimated

+Manager to retrieve stock and index data programmatically without the operational risk which might arise as a result of human intervention.
 This data is stored on the Investment Manager's database, giving the in-house applications instant access to use the data.